QuantEcon/continuous_time_mcs/ctmc_lectures/memoryless.md

 probability of black on the next spin is the same as the unconditional probability of getting black on the very first spin.

-To show this, we note that the left hand side is
+To establish {eq}`memgeo`, we use basic properties of the geometric distribution to obtain.

 $$
     \frac{ \PP \{X = m + 1 \text{ and } X > m \} }